ding-yong/ding-yong.github.io/_pages/about.md

 ## Biography
 Ding-Yong was born in October 1998, from Shandong Province, China.
 He is a CPC member and a member of the Chinese Biotechnology Association.
 He is currently pursuing his Ph.D. degree in Biomedical Engineering at Northeastern University.

 His research focuses on **embodied intelligence, smart wearable devices, human motion perception, and multimodal signal processing**.
-He has published papers in leading journals including *IEEE Transactions on Human-Machine Systems*, *IEEE Journal of Biomedical and Health Informatics*, *IEEE Transactions on Instrumentation and Measurement*, and *IEEE/ASME Transactions on Mechatronics* (all JCR Q1 / CAS Top).
+He has published papers in leading journals including *IEEE Transactions on Human-Machine Systems*, *IEEE Journal of Biomedical and Health Informatics*, *IEEE Transactions on Instrumentation and Measurement*, and *IEEE/ASME Transactions on Mechatronics*.
 He also owns authorized invention patents and has strong capabilities in both academic research and technology translation.

-He serves as a reviewer for numerous international journals and conferences.

 ## Education
 - **Ph.D. in Biomedical Engineering**